Lazy Bear

 Lazy Bear is a dinner restaurant in the Mission District of San Francisco, California, with two Michelin stars.
 It is owned by chef David Barzelay and managing partner Colleen Booth.
 Opened by Barzelay in 2014 as the successor to a series of unlicensed paid dinner parties, until the COVID-19 pandemic it emulated a dinner party, with diners eating communally at two long tables.
-The cocktail bar True Laurel is affiliated with Lazy Bear, an affiliated French restaurant, JouJou, is planned, and Barzelay has also been a partner in a casual restaurant, The Automat.
+The cocktail bar True Laurel and the French restaurant JouJou are affiliated with Lazy Bear, and Barzelay has also been a partner in a casual restaurant, The Automat.

 History

-In spring 2009, lawyer and food blogger David Barzeley's wife organized an auction for a dinner for ten people cooked by him and hosted at their San Francisco apartment.
+In spring 2009, lawyer and food blogger David Barzelay's wife organized an auction for a dinner for ten people cooked by him and hosted at their San Francisco apartment.
 The winning bid of $1,500 led him to explore working professionally as a chef after his job ended in the Great Recession.
 He staged at two restaurants, and then held his first paying dinner party on September 19, 2009.
 He named the dinner series or restaurant pop-up Lazy Bear, an anagram of his name that his wife had pointed out.
 When the dinners had become semi-monthly and caused complaints from neighbors, he rented time at an events space in the Bernal Heights neighborhood, hosting illegal dinners for 240 guests a week.
 Lazy Bear opened as a restaurant in the Mission District on September 25, 2014, at which time the "underground restaurant" was operating three times a week and was one of San Francisco's highest-rated dining establishments on Yelp.
 Lazy Bear was named Eater SFs Restaurant of the Year in November 2014, and was a semifinalist for a James Beard Foundation Award for Best New Restaurant and one of 50 nominees for Bon Appétits 2015 list of the ten best new restaurants in America.
 It was awarded a Michelin star in 2015 and a second star in 2016.
 Barzelay was named one of Food & Wine magazine's Best New Chefs in April 2016.

-Barzeley was inspired by the Chicago restaurant Alinea and others that offered fine dining in a relatively casual ambience.
-Diners buy tickets on Tock rather than making reservations; the pop-up restaurant used a lottery system devised by Barzeley, and for the brick and mortar restaurant Barzeley licensed Alinea's ticketing system.
+Barzelay was inspired by the Chicago restaurant Alinea and others that offered fine dining in a relatively casual ambience.
+Diners buy tickets on Tock rather than making reservations; the pop-up restaurant used a lottery system devised by Barzelay, and for the brick and mortar restaurant Barzelay licensed Alinea's ticketing system.
 Each course was presented by the chefs, and instead of a menu diners receive a personal copy of a "field guide" decorated with line art and with space for making notes.
 One of the signature dishes is lamb chops for which Barzelay "drew inspiration from his dad's grilling", and the pop-up was BYOB, with patrons sharing wine with each other.
 From the start, Lazy Bear has included service charges in its prices, and paid staff unusually well with benefits.
 In January 2015, Barzelay introduced demand-based prices.